ABUELA ADELFA’S FLAN DE QUESO

 To the same blender, add the second bar of cream cheese, the remaining ¼ cup of sugar, the milk, and vanilla.
 Blend until smooth and add to the first mixture in the bowl.
 Stir to combine and then pour into the pan coated with the caramel.

 This flan is cooked in a water bath (bain-marie) so you will need another pan that is slightly larger than your flan pan.
-Carefully place the flan pan in the larger pan and then pour boiling water in the second pan, careful not to get any in the flan, ½-¾ of the way up the side of the flan pan.
+Carefully place the flan pan in the larger pan and then pour boiling water in the second pan, careful not to get any in the flan, ½-¾ of the way up the outside of the flan pan.

 Bake for 1 hour and then cover the flan with foil and bake 30 minutes more.
 The flan should be slightly loose (jiggly) in the middle and will finish setting as it cools.